PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 Project quotas let you monitor storage use; they do not enforce limits.
 {{< /note >}}

-Kubernetes uses project IDs starting from `1048576`.
+PlaidCloud uses project IDs starting from `1048576`.
 The IDs in use are registered in `/etc/projects` and `/etc/projid`.
-If project IDs in this range are used for other purposes on the system, those project IDs must be registered in `/etc/projects` and `/etc/projid` so that Kubernetes does not use them.
+If project IDs in this range are used for other purposes on the system, those project IDs must be registered in `/etc/projects` and `/etc/projid` so that PlaidCloud does not use them.

 Quotas are faster and more accurate than directory scanning.
 When a directory is assigned to a project, all files created under a